jugshaurya/showcase/mdx-blogs/advance-ds.md

   - Euclid algo of subtraction - Time complexity is O(max(a,b)).
 If a=1 and b=n then it will run n times.
     - Facts
       - If one is 0, ans is the other one.
-      - gcd of two number doesn't change, if we update larger number with difference of two.
+      - gcd of two numbers doesn't change, if we update larger number with difference of two.
       ```
       int gcd(int a, int b){
         if(b == 0) return a